rlew631/portfolio-app/README.md

 ## UPDATE:

-added firebase, use `firebase deploy` to deploy to the site, change the domain to forward to it later
+added firebase, use `npm run build` and `firebase deploy` to deploy to the site, change the domain to forward to it later

 ## Commands: